django-cache-machine/django-cache-machine/docs/index.rst

 Settings
 --------

 Older versions of Cache Machine required you to use customized cache backends.
-As of Django 1.6, these are no longer needed and they have been removed from Cache Machine.
+These are no longer needed and they have been removed from Cache Machine.
 Use the standard Django cache backends.

 COUNT queries
 ^^^^^^^^^^^^^